weixian-zhang/Azure-sSFTP/README.md

 * The Downloader module are Sftp clients that downloads from remote Sftp server.
 You can configure multiple Downloaders through [ssftp.yaml](https://github.com/weixian-zhang/Azure-sSFTP/blob/main/deploy/ssftp.yaml) to support concurrent downloads from remote Sftp servers.
   <b>*Downloaded files are save to Staging directory(/mnt/ssftp/staging) for FileWatcher to scan and sort.</b>

-* Similarly to Downloaders, Uploaders are Sftp clients that uploads files to remote Sftp servers and supports multiple Uploaders configured through [ssftp.yaml](https://github.com/weixian-zhang/Azure-sSFTP/blob/main/deploy/ssftp.yaml).
+* Similarly to Downloaders, Uploaders are Sftp clients that uploads files to remote Sftp servers and supports multiple Uploaders running concurrently.
   <b>*Uploaders only upload files from Clean directory(/mnt/ssftp/clean), nested directories in Clean directory are supported</b>

 * FileWatcher simply watches all files in nested directories in Staging directory(/mnt/ssftp/staging), picks up files sending them to scan and sort.
 As FileWatcher sort files to Clean directory, it will create the same nested directory structure in Clean directory(/mnt/ssftp/staging) following Staging directory structure.
   <img src="./doc/ssftp-fileshare-sameuserdir.png" width="850" height="350" />

-* Below explains what each directory is used for
+* Below explains what each sSFTP directory is used for
   <img src="./doc/ssftp-fileshare.png" width="700" height="500" />

 ### How Things Work - Architecture

 <img src="./doc/ssftp-azure-architecture.png" width="850" height="700" />

+#### Networking Facts

+* External Sftp clients can download and upload files to and from sSFTP through Azure Firewall as Firewall supports Sftp protocol.

+* For ClamAV to receive signature updates and sSFTP to invoke Webhook, Route Table/UDR can be applied to sSFTP subnet and route 0.0.0.0/0 to Firewall to reach any Internet or   Azure services

+* sSFTP communicates with ClamAV via TCP locahost:3310 within the same compute instance provided by Azure Container Instance

+* Clients from peered-VNets can connect to sSFTP through a Private IP provided by Azure Container Instance.
+E.g: ACI-PrivateIP:2002

-* SFTP clients upload files into their designated directory "/mnt/ssftp/<b>staging</b>/{designated directory}" as configured in [ssftp.yaml](#configuring-ssftp), configured directory will be auto created when user/client logins.
+SFTP clients upload files into their designated directory "/mnt/ssftp/<b>staging</b>/{designated directory}" as configured in [ssftp.yaml](#configuring-ssftp), configured directory will be auto created when user/client logins.
   sSFTP picks up the uploaded file and sends a command to ClamD (ClamAV scan daemon) running in ClamAV container in the same Azure Container Instance Container Group.
   If the scan result is good, sSFTP moves file to the Clean directory /mnt/ssftp/<b>clean</b>/{same name as Staging designated directory}.